-NYFA's Title IX Grievance Policy will become effective on August 14, 2020, and will only apply to alleged covered sexual harassment which occurs on or after August 14, 2020.
-Alleged covered sexual harassment that occurs prior to August 14, 2020 will be resolved through the policies or procedures in place at that time.
-The Title IX Grievance Policy and Procedures will not be applied retroactively.
+NYFA's Title IX Grievance Policy and Procedure became effective on August 14, 2020 and applies to alleged covered sexual harassment which occurred on or after August 14, 2020.
+Alleged covered sexual harassment that occurred prior to August 14, 2020 will be resolved through the policies or procedures in place at that time.
+This Title IX Grievance Policy will not be applied retroactively.